openharmony/docs/en/application-dev/arkts-utils/sync-task-development.md

                w.postMessage({'type': 0, 'data': 'data'})
                // Send a Get message to the worker thread. w.postMessage({'type': 1})
-               // Destroy the worker thread.
+                // ...
-               w.terminate()
+                // Select a time to destroy the thread based on the actual situation. w.terminate()
              })
          }